United Service Organizations: Vietnam War

 The USO was in Vietnam before the first combat troops arrived, with the first USO club opened in Saigon in April 1963.
-The 23 centers in Vietnam and Thailand served as many as a million service members a month, and the USO presented more than 5,000 performances during the Vietnam War featuring stars such as John Wayne, Ann-Margret, Sammy Davis Jr., Raymond Burr, Phyllis Diller, Martha Raye, Joey Heatherton, Wayne Newton, Jayne Mansfield, Redd Foxx, Rosey Grier, Anita Bryant, Nancy Sinatra, Jimmy Hawkins, Jimmy Boyd, Lola Falana, George Peppard and Bob Hope.
+The 23 centers in Vietnam and Thailand served as many as a million service members a month, and the USO presented more than 5,000 performances during the Vietnam War featuring stars such as John Wayne, Ann-Margret, Sammy Davis Jr., Raymond Burr, Phyllis Diller, Martha Raye, Joey Heatherton, Wayne Newton, Jayne Mansfield, Redd Foxx, Rosey Grier, Anita Bryant, Nancy Sinatra, Jimmy Hawkins, Jimmy Boyd, Lola Falana, George Peppard, Raquel Welch, Jill St. John and Bob Hope.
 Philip Ahn, the first actor of Korean descent to become a Hollywood star, became the first Asian American USO performer to entertain troops in Vietnam.

 In addition, the USO operated centers at major U.S. airports to provide a lounge and place to sleep for American servicemen between their flights.
 Vietnam historian James Westheider noted that the USO "tried to bring a little America to Vietnam."
 Volunteer American civilians, who did 18-month tours, staffed the clubs.
 According to Westheider, "The young women wore miniskirts – no slacks were allowed."
 Each club had a snack bar, gift shops, a barbershop, photo developing, overseas phone lines, and hot showers.

 When providing entertainment, the USO did its best to attract known stars from back home to help relieve the stresses of war.
 Senator John Kerry recalled how important this kind of diversion would become.
 He remembered a "Bob Hope Follies" USO show, which included actress Ann-Margret, Miss America, football star Rosey Grier, and others.
 According to Kerry biographer Douglas Brinkley, "When the Swift finally made it back to the My Tho River, the crew confronted the heartbreaking sight of a huge Navy landing craft ferrying the troops back.
 The USO show was over."
 Kerry later wrote, "The visions of Ann Margret and Miss America and all the other titillating personalities who would have made us feel so at home hung around us for a while until we saw three Chinook helicopters take off from the field and presumed that our dreams had gone with them."